monikaquentin/ethaddr/README.md

 ## Output

-Just for example, you can check the entropy or phrase even if it is correct, never use this exposed address for personal purposes.
+For example, you can check entropy or phrases in [BIP39](https://github.com/iancoleman/bip39) online/offline.
+Even if it is true, never use this exposed address for personal purposes.

 ```json
 {